Ramon96/frontend-applications/README.md

 Finally you can run this project using.
 `npm start`

+You can find the application in your browser at `localhost:3000`

 # SCSS
 This project makes use of SCSS for the Styling.
 You need to run a Watcher when you want to make some changes to the styles.